Fractals in African Design

 TED talk on African Fractals

 Simulations: try your hand at modifying these traditional fractal design patterns.
+Suitable for K-12 STEM education, design projects, etc.

 Book: African Fractals: Modern Computing and Indigenous Design